tobitege/DU-yfs-tools/README.md

 #### **/yfs-add-altitude-wp**

 Adds waypoints for each existing WP at a specified altitude and name suffix.
+Recommended only for first route setup or better, use previous command.

 This was the predecessor command to the above /yfs-build-route-from-wp command and a simple but not very luxurious way to add extra waypoints for flight altitudes.
 If not specified, the suffix will be defaulted to 'F'.